cyril-dineen/Python-Chatbot/README.md

-# GProject-Chatbot
+# Python-Chatbot
-This is the chatbot resources required to create and run a chatbot for the financial app A GUI will be created where the user can input questions The user input will be analysed and a response will be printed back to the user
+This is a chatbot programmed in Python for use in financial app A GUI prompts users for questions and provides answers It is linked to a JSON file with key words which return a set of predetermined responses depending on the question/query